rlhadas/ClusteringAlgorithmsDTL/README.md

 * `TreeLifeData/COG500.newick` is a file that is an order of magnitude larger than any other file -- skip it for a typical test case
 * Some of the naming in the debugging output and the files is really outdated, for example when running k medoids, the output refers to running the k means algorithm which is not what is happening
 * There is code that is repeated between k centers, k medoids from point collect and k medoids from random.
 If rewritten, inputs should be piped through one file, then split into the relevant functions.
+* `TreeLifeData/COG1296.newick` Has a number of reconciliations that are not consistent between the roots and counting through the graph, which should not have been changed with the modifications of this repository.

 ###  Added